f5devcentral/f5-agility-labs-cert/docs/class2/modules/module07.rst

 a.
 Go to **System > Resource Provisioning**

 b.
-You will be able to see what modules are provisoned and the license state on this page per your license on the BIG-IP.
+On this page, you can view the provisioned modules and their license status based on your BIG-IP license.

 .. image:: /_static/101/image70.png
    :width: 5.01042in